 Ski area: 225km

 A lesser-known gem amongst Switzerland’s myriad of world-class ski resorts.
 Arosa is the place to go if you are looking for an authentic Swiss ski holiday complete with luxury and charm.
-A firm favourite amongst Swiss locals and nationals who flock to its snowy slopes for a weekend escape, Arosa is one of our top 10 ski resorts in Switzerland.
+A firm favourite amongst locals and nationals who flock to its snowy slopes for a weekend escape

-Arosa is home to one of the biggest ski areas in the Grisons ski area, with 225km of runs that link up with the Swiss ski resort of Lenzerheide.
+Arosa is in the Grisons ski area, with 225km of runs that link up with the ski resort of Lenzerheide.
 Arosa attracts just as many non-skiers as it does skiers, with its choice of skating, horse-drawn sleigh rides and cross-country skiing.
 Another highlight is the magical journey from Chur up into resort on the Rhätische Bahn railway.
 Hailed as one of the most beautiful train rides in the world, you will find yourself captivated by panoramic snowy views.

 Ski area: 89km

 This snow-sure Swiss ski resort is a long-standing favourite amongst those looking to enjoy a few exhilarating days of the best off-piste skiing in the world.
-Just 90 minutes from Zürich airport, the ski resort is perfectly positioned for a quick getaway and one of our favourite places to ski.
+Just 90 minutes from Zürich airport, the ski resort is perfectly positioned for a quick getaway.
 With 3,000m high peaks and superb high-altitude skiing on the Titlis glacier this ski resort offers some of the best skiing in Switzerland.

 Take an early morning flight, and by the afternoon you could be clipping into your skis.
 Expert skiers looking for a challenge might like to try their hand at Engelberg’s ‘Big Five’.
 A curated collection of off-piste descents that powder hounds from across the globe flock to.